jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (v) section EX 37B:
     (vi) section EX 39:
   (b) a dividend that is paid by a company resident in New Zealand to the extent to which the dividend is not fully imputed:
-  (c) an amount that is a deductible foreign equity distribution or a distribution for fixed-rate foreign equity:
+  (c) an amount that is a deductible foreign equity distribution or a distribution for fixed-rate equity and is not a distribution from an associated non-attributing active CFC:
   (d) a royalty of a type referred to in subsection (5):
   (e) rent of a type referred to in subsection (6):
   (f) income from a business of insurance or from being an insurer: